oplS17projects/RCat/JENNIFER_GREEN.md

 (define uport-to-service (map (lambda (x) (regexp-split #rx"\t" x)) udp_port_match))
 ```

 ## 2. Using Recursion to Access Lists

+Once we have our list of common UDP ports, we need to match that information up against our list of currently open UDP ports and display the result.
+We use a lambda expression and begin to search through our common port list, checking the car of each node to see if it matches the number of the open port.
+If it does, we display the number of the port and the service associated with it; if it doesn't, we just display the port number.

 ```
   (define (match-udp-ports uport-list) (for-each (lambda (openport)